elfmz/far2l/testing/README.md

 ---------------------------------------------------------

 `BePanic()`
-In case of logical problem in subsequent functions - abort exectution.
+In case of logical problem in subsequent functions - abort tests execution.
 This is default mode.

 `BeCalm()`